BrunaRihl/starlight-consultations/README.md

 ### 404 Page:

-Developed a custom 404 error page to properly handle situations where users accessed non-existent pages or encountered broken links.
-This page provides clear navigation options to assist users in returning to the main site.
+A custom 404 error page was developed to properly handle situations where users accessed non-existent pages or encountered broken links.
+This page provides clear navigation options to assist users in returning to the main site after encountering broken links or non-existent pages.

 ![Starlight 404](/static/images/docs/404-page.webp)